armindoguerra/data-integration/README.md

 Lastly to make search about the companies information just run this commands bellow.
 It is necessary to set both parameters in file **requestApi2.py**.

-First we innitializate the API:
+First we initialize the API:
  ```
  $ python api2.py
  ```